-In April 2013, in conjuncture with its 50th anniversary, Dordan achieved ISO 9001:2008 certification for the design, manufacture and distribution of thermoformed packaging and products.
-Dordan looks forward to continued process improvements, providing customers with high-quality thermoformed packaging that meets their expectations.
+In April 2013, in conjuncture with its 50th anniversary, Dordan achieved ISO 9001:2008 certification for the design, manufacture, and distribution of custom thermoformed packaging.
+In February 2017, Dordan attained certification for ISO 9001:2015.

 Daniel Slavin is the current President & CEO, joined by his son and General Manager, Aric Slavin; his daughter, Chandler Slavin; his son-in-law, Daniel Haavig; and his grandson, Julian Slavin.